kubedb/docs/docs/guides/proxysql/concepts/proxysql/index.md

 Checkout this [link](/docs/guides/proxysql/concepts/declarative-configuration/index.md) for detailed overview on declarative configuration.

-### .spec.configSecret
+### .spec.configuration

-`.spec.configSecret` is another field to pass the bootstrap configuration for the proxysql.
+`.spec.configuration` is another field to pass the bootstrap configuration for the proxysql.
 If you want to pass the configuration through a secret you can just mention the secret name under this field.
 The secret should look something like the following

 ```bash
 $ kubectl view-secret -n demo my-config-secret -a